DeepGraphLearning/MATH60629A_2025A/homework.md

 - Quize 5, on gradescope, **March 10, 2023**.
 - Quize 6, on gradescope, **March 31, 2023**.

-## Homework
+## Assignment
-Homework assignments are count for 20% of your final grade.
+The assignments counts for 20% of your final grade.

-### Homework expectations
+### Assignment expectations
 - Completely explain your solutions.
 - Correct answers without clear explanations will not receive full credit.
-- Homeworks must be completed individually.
+- It must be completed individually.
 Discussion with others is okay, but you must write solutions yourself.
 - All code used to arrive at answers is submitted along with answers.
 - Code will be graded according to style in addition to functionality.